squidieee/literature_notes/bimanualCoordination-notes.md

 - They observed that several subjects actively used head tracking to get a better view.
 Consequently, they achieved better average results.

 Their task is generic but derived from medical applications, quite similar to Hoffmann's peg-in-hole study.
 The bimanual movement is asynchronized and asymmetric.
 The data analysisi is mainly about performance (completion time and error).

+## A survey on bimanual haptic interaction

+TODO

 # Two-hand Selection